The European Solidarity Corps is a major opportunity for organisations to involve young people in projects related to European solidarity.

 The European Solidarity Corps is the European Union initiative which funds opportunities for young people to volunteer or work in projects in the UK or abroad that benefit communities and people around Europe.

 UK organisations of all types can apply for funding to support young people on volunteering or working for projects that benefit communities and people around Europe or in the UK.
 The European Solidarity Corps has three application deadlines per year.
+In 2019, the deadlines are 7 February, 30 April and 1 October (all at 11am, UK time).

 In the UK, the initiative is implemented by the Erasmus+ National Agency, a partnership between the British Council and Ecorys UK.